Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 • More expensive electricity bills due to less efficient cooling.

-The compressor is one of the costliest parts to replace on your air conditioner.
-If it breaks, you’re better off doing air conditioning installation due to this part’s cost.
+The compressor is one of the most expensive components to replace on your air conditioner.
+If it breaks, you’re better off doing air conditioning installation because of this part’s cost.

-2. Rust and Mold
+2. The AC Unit Will Rust and Collect Mold

 Water is a natural byproduct of the cooling process.
 Your air conditioner removes moisture from the air as it cools your home.
 This moisture drains into a pan and then out via a line.

-If your air conditioner isn’t level, water could end up pooling in the pan instead of flowing away.
+If your air conditioner isn’t level, water could end up accumulating in the pan instead of flowing away.
 This can lead to:

 • Water pooling around the air conditioner.